Organik40/QuitSmokingBox/README.md

    - Wire between GPIO 19 and GND
    - Add pull-up resistor if needed

-5. **3D Print Enclosure**
+5. **3D Print Enclosure** *(Optional - Coming Soon)*
-   - Print all STL files from `3d_models/` directory
+   - STL files for custom enclosure will be available soon
-   - Use PLA or PETG plastic
+   - Current prototyping can be done with breadboard
-   - Post-process for smooth fit
+   - Servo can be temporarily mounted for testing

 ### Detailed Assembly Instructions
 See [docs/assembly_guide.md](docs/assembly_guide.md) for complete assembly instructions with photos.